wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

    ![AWS Instance name](webServerAWSType.jpg)

-1. Create a new key pair.
-Make sure you save the key pair to your development environment.
+1. Create a new key pair. **Make sure you save the key pair** to your development environment.
 This needs to be safe in a place that is not publicly accessible and that you won't accidentally delete or commit to a GitHub repository.
 You will need this every time you secure shell (ssh) into this server (production environment).
 Note that you don't have to create a new key pair every time you launch an instance.
 You can use one that you created previously so that all of the servers you create can be accessed with the same key file.

    ![AWS Instance name](webServerAWSkeyPair.jpg)

 1. For the network settings, make sure the `auto-assign public IP` address is enabled.
 For the `Firewall (security group)` select the option to `Create security group` if this is the first server that you are creating.
 Allow SSH, HTTP, and HTTPS traffic from anywhere.

-If you have created a server before then you already have a security group that you can use and you should not clutter up your account with additional ones.
-In that case use the option to `Select existing security group` and select the name of the exiting security group.
+   If you have created a server before, then you already have a security group that you can use, and you should not clutter up your account with additional ones.
+In that case, use the option to `Select existing security group` and select the name of the exiting security group.

    A security group represents the rules for allowing access to your servers.
 Security group rules specify both the port that is accessible on your server, and the source IP address that requests are allowed from.
 For example, you could allow only port 443 (the secure HTTPS port) from your development environment's IP address.
 However, doing so would mean that your web application would not be available from any other computer.
 You can learn more about security groups from the [AWS documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).

    ![AWS Instance name](webServerAWSNetwork.jpg)

-1. In the `Advanced details` change the `Credit specification` to `Unlimited`.
+1. In the `Advanced details`, change the `Credit specification` to `Unlimited`.
 This allows your `T class` (throttled class) server to keep using CPU even though it has exceeded its current credit limit.
 You do incur a minimal charge for when this happens, but the alternative is to always spend more for a larger instance, or to have your server lock up when it hits the limit.
 For the minimal use that your server will see, you should not normally exceed your limit, but it is nice to not have your server die if you do.
-Even if you do temporarily exceed the limit the charges will be mere pennies per hour.
+Even if you do temporarily exceed the limit, the charges will be mere pennies per hour.

    ![Web Server](webServerAWSUnlimited.jpg)